Creamy Cheesy Chicken and Rice Casserole From Scratch

 - Preheat oven to 375 degrees F. Coat a 9 by 12 baking dish with cooking spray.
 Spread rice on top.

 - Add broth to the skillet, increase heat to high and bring to a simmer.
-Remove from heat, and whisk in cream cheese until melted.
+Whisk in cream cheese until melted.

 - Cover with foil and transfer to the oven.
 Bake until the chicken is cooked through and the rice has absorbed the liquid, about 45 minutes.